 Countries have filed many formal reservations to the CEDAW Convention.
 In fact, it is the most heavily reserved treaty in the UN human rights system.
 Many of the reservations address key elements of the CEDAW Convention, including the nature of steps to be taken to eliminate discrimination (particularly Article 2) and the primacy of existing family law codes (particularly Article 5 and Article 16).
 Additionally, a number of States parties have reserved against the resolution of disputes on interpretation or application of the CEDAW Convention by the International Court of Justice.

-The UN maintains a database with all the reservations here.
-There you can also access objections to reservations made by other States parties.
+The UN maintains a database with all the reservations, where you can also access objections to reservations made by other States parties.